Research

 Keywords: optimizer, Monte Carlo, ab initio, TIP4P, Psi4, ORCA

-1. High-throughput geometric crystal featurizer for binary and ternary compounds
+1. High-throughput geometric crystal featurizer for .cif files

 In Summer 2023, in collaboration with Dr. Anton Oliynyk, we developed an open-source Python tool crafted for the high-throughput extraction of crystal structure features.
 Traditional ML models in solid-state materials have predominantly relied on composition data to predict properties.
 The lack of structural information in the model often leads to incomplete property mapping and predictive noise